ToniLMM/Blog-Robotica-Movil/README.md

 ### Final version

+This algorithm plans and controls the robot's navigation to a destination in an environment with obstacles using gradient and attraction techniques.
+Visualization of the path and position of the robot is carried out through graphical interface 'GUI'.
+First, a navigation objective is defined, represented by coordinates on the map.
+Second a grid is created that represents the navigation environment.
+Walls and obstacles on the map are marked on the grid.
+Third, a gradient is filled between the robot's current position and the target, identifying obstacles and generating a path in the grid.
+Fourth, subgoals are set along the path to guide the movement of the robot.
+Fifth, in an infinite loop, the robot adjusts its position and orientation based on the attraction toward the next subgoal.
+Finally the loop stops when the final destination is reached, and the robot stops

 This is the binarize_map function which is used to mark the positions of walls on the grid and expand the obstacle region around those walls in all directions:
 ```python3